-Building and maintaining strength is a challenge under any circumstances, but when you're suffering from a broken wrist, that challenge gets even harder.
+Building and maintaining strength is a challenge under any circumstances, but when you have a broken wrist, that challenge gets even harder.
 You might be tempted to forego upper body training completely and just work on your lower body or switch to cardio, but with a carefully tweaked program, you can still maintain your upper body strength.
 Just make sure you check everything with your health care provider before stepping foot back in the gym.

 The Pain Game